Updated on June 28, 2021

 If you’re tempted to go out to dinner on the weekends, stay in and have a potluck or cook something with others.
 If you live off campus, find out if there’s a food co-op in your neighborhood.

 If you have a big event coming up on campus, try shopping at a second-hand store rather than buying something brand new for a one-time use.
 For day-to-day clothing, host a clothing swap party.
 Some colleges host clothing drives to help students build a professional wardrobe.
 See if this is offered on your campus, and if not, volunteer to organize one.

 5. Book Travel Strategically

 Car rentals are another option if you need to travel and don’t have your own vehicle.
-Some rental services will allow drivers as young as 18 for an additional fee, but in general, the older you are, the less expensive it will be.
 Check your credit card terms and conditions to see if your benefits include car rental insurance.
 If so, you can decline it at the rental counter and save money.
-If you have a friend headed the same direction, you can split the gas costs for even more savings.
+If you have a friend headed the same direction, carpooling will allow you to split the gas costs for even more savings.

 6. Sell Unused Belongings

 Once you arrive home after a few months at college, you’re likely to have things you don’t need anymore.
 Old game consoles, portable speakers, televisions, and even clothes are just a few of the things that may have value.
 Sell them and add this money to your savings account.